fieldtrip/website/development/integration.md

 We use this for a number of email discussion lists.
 It is hosted by C&CZ at <http://mailman.science.ru.nl>.
 The Google search on the website also searches the email list archives.

-## Facebook

-We use <http://facebook.com/fieldtriptoolbox> to announce events and to post photos and messages that relate to the social interaction between developers and users.
-The Facebook page is **not** used to provide support.
-People who like our Facebook page are displayed on the start page.
-Photos from Facebook albums are sometimes used in the news messages on the home page.

 ## Twitter

 We use <http://twitter.com/fieldtriptoolbx> to notify people about updates.
 Commits of new code are automatically tweeted.